 Strategic Plan for Institutional Excellence Goals and Objectives

 Goals are defined for a 5-year period.
-The Objectives defined herein are for the 2021-2022 academic year only.
-Further objectives will be defined in the second half of the academic year for the following academic year.
+The Objectives defined herein are for the 2022-2023 academic year only.
+Further objectives will be defined in the spring semester for the following academic year.

-Goal 1 Increase enrollment by 2% a year over a five-year period college-wide, with a 1% increase coming from Haywood County residents (Enrollment).
+Goal 1 Increase enrollment to pre-pandemic levels (2019-2020) over a four-year period college-wide, with an emphasis coming from Haywood County residents (Enrollment).

-Objective 1 Develop and execute a formal recruiting strategy that focuses on increasing the diversity of the student body and prioritizes programming that proactively responds to community and student needs.
+Objective 1 Develop and execute a formal strategic enrollment management plan that focuses on increasing the diversity of the student body and prioritizes programming that proactively responds to community and student needs.

 Goal 2 Consistent year-over-year improvement on our engagement levels with students, community, and employees (Engagement).